 Name of punishment Activity involved Punishment used by Punishment used for Usual duration Mid-week Detention A pupil is required to report on a Friday or Saturday morning between 7.40 am and 8.25 am.
 Failure to attend will result in a five day gating.
 Teacher; Housemaster/ mistress Persistent poor behaviour in class; persistently poor or incomplete work 45 minutes College Detention + letter to parents from Second Master A pupil is required to report on a Sunday evening, between 6.30 and 8.30pm.
 Failure to attend will result in a College Gating of one week.
 Housemaster / Housemistress or Second Master / Teacher Seriously behind with work.
-2 hours Headmaster's Detention + letter to parents from Headmaster A pupil is required to report on a Saturday afternoon, between 2.00 and 4.00pm.
+2 hours Headmaster's Detention + letter to parents from Second Master A pupil is required to report on a Saturday afternoon, between 2.00 and 4.00pm.
 The pupil is not permitted to represent the College in sports or other activities that afternoon.
 Wilful failure to attend will result in a 2-week College Gating Teacher & HsM, following consultation with the HsM.
-Repeated indiscipline in the classroom, major incidents of plagiarism, wilful failure to attend a lesson or for persistent failure to fulfil responsibilities as judged by the pupil's HsM 2 hours House Gating Card + letter to Parents from Housemaster / Housemistress A pupil is required to 'check in' by the hour, between 7.30am and 10.00pm.
+Repeated indiscipline in the classroom or significant indiscipline in the first instance, major incidents of plagiarism, wilful failure to attend a lesson or for persistent failure to fulfil responsibilities as judged by the pupil's HsM 2 hours House Gating Card + letter to Parents from Housemaster / Housemistress A pupil is required to 'check in' by the hour, between 7.30am and 10.00pm.
 Casual dress may not be worn, out of school visits are restricted, and membership of the Blundell's Club is suspended.
 Housemaster / Housemistress Serious indiscipline (1 st occasion) or for recurrent lesser offences (when other corrective punishment has proved ineffective).
-Examples of serious indiscipline include: persistent failure to attend Chapel; repeated non- compliance with "lights out" rules; failure to sign out of the house when required; a consistently poor approach to academic work.
-3 days and upwards to 14 days
+Examples of serious indiscipline include: persistent failure to attend Chapel; repeated non- compliance with 3 days and upwards to 14 days

+"lights out" rules;

+failure to sign out of

+the house when

+required; a

+consistently poor

+approach to

+academic work.